Leadership and Governance

 Board of Fellows

 Comprised of public and private regional leaders, the Board of Fellows meets each year to discuss and establish the overall objectives of the Institute.
-Board members are invited and encouraged to serve on the Institute’s policy committees and may volunteer (or be called to duty) as part of the Institute’s quick-response team, which reacts to rapidly arising issues of interest.
-For a list of the membership of the Board of Fellows click here.
+Fellows are invited and encouraged to serve on the Institute’s policy committees and may volunteer (or be called to duty) as part of the Institute’s quick-response team, which reacts to rapidly arising issues of interest.

 The Executive Committee of the Board of Fellows will provide continuous oversight for the Institute's operations and ensure consistency with the mission.
 The membership of the Executive Committee is drawn from the Co-Chairs of the Policy Committees.

 Mark A. Nordenberg joined the faculty of the University of Pittsburgh School of Law in 1977.
 He quickly built a reputation as an outstanding teacher, and was the initial recipient of the School’s Excellence in Teaching Award and one of the first faculty members to receive the University-wide Chancellor's Distinguished Teaching Award.
 His area of academic specialty is civil litigation, and he has served as a member of both the U.S. Advisory Committee on Civil Rules and the Pennsylvania Supreme Court's Civil Procedural Rules Committee.
 He holds the special faculty rank of Distinguished Service Professor of Law.